About CalculatorGarage

 - Street builds and bracket racing

-- Ford 9-inch rear-end gear swaps performed countless times
+- Ford 9-inch gear swaps

-- 1984 Mustang GT (built with his father)
+- 1984 Mustang GT (father/son build)

 - 1986 Mustang GT (modified)